JordanJTY/hotelWeb_Angular-Spring/README.md

   - Spring allows us to work with MVC frameworks with PHP, being the better of the two ORMs in this aspect.

   - Sequelize allows us to perform powerful works in Digital Drawing and Painting environments.

+  - Regarding the type of apps that are Spring and Sequelize, we can observe that Spring is a native app, due to the use of Java in its development.
+This makes us develop applications only for android, excluding IOS from the end user.
+Meanwhile, sequelize is a hybrid app because of the use of javaScript in its development, allowing its cross-platform export.

 ---